309thEDDGE/weave/CONTRIBUTING.md

     Parameters
     ----------
-    var_1: string
+    var_1: str
-        This is our first input string that will do x
+        This is our input string that we will compare
     var_2: int
-        This is a number we will use for y
+        This is our input int that we will compare
+    var_3: [int]
+        This is a list of integers that will check if var_2 is less than the sum of integers in this list
+    kwargs:
+    var_4: bool
+        Optional parameter.
+Will only check if the length of var_1 is less than the sum of integers in var_3 if set to True.
+Default is False

     Returns
     ----------
-    A string that has var_1 with var_2 added to the end
+    A boolean value that indicates whether var_2 and the length of var_1 (only if var_4 is True) are less than the sum of integers in var_3.
     """
 ```